olincollege/gimik/README.md

 ### Usage

 Clone this repo to your local machine and navigate to the gimik folder.

 Run `python main.py` to start the gimik program.

+Instructions:
-Use the buttons on the screen to create, select, and remove shapes.
-The shape that is selected will turn yellow.
-Use the entry boxes on the bottom of the screen to scale and move the shapes by a chosen value.
+* Use the buttons on the screen to create, select, and remove shapes.
+* The shape that is selected will turn yellow.
+* Use the entry boxes on the bottom of the screen to scale and move the shapes by a chosen value.

 **Note** that for the figure to reload, you must right click the screen.

 ### Contributors